tkareine/MiniFuture/README.md

 futEnd.get()    // Success([0, 10, 11, 20, 21])
 ```

 See more in `Example/main.swift`.
-They're runnable:
+You can run the examples:

 ```
 $ make example
+# xcodebuild output...

+./build/Example
+ok!
 ```

 Performance